-The Remuneration and Human Resources Committee monitors the Company's people planning and the remuneration of the company's senior executives and presenters.
+The Remuneration and Human Resources Committee monitors the Company's people planning and the remuneration of the company's senior executives and employees paid over an identified threshold.
 The Chief Executive Officer's remuneration and the structure and operation of the Short Term Incentive Scheme are also recommended by the Committee to the Board for approval.